Health & Safety

 For students who wear contacts or glasses, bring an extra pair.
 Consider bringing contact solution as well.
 Glasses and contacts can be very expensive to purchase abroad.

 Students should not assume that the care needed will be available or available free of charge.
 It is the student’s responsibility to make their needs known and to ensure that the services needed are available in the host country.
 Contact OIE, the study abroad program or Mobility International for information and assistance.

 Students living with a host family should inform the program provider of their dietary requirements.
 They can work with students to find suitable living arrangements.
 Host families are typically willing to accommodate a student’s request, but they must be informed of the requirements.
-Be specific!

 Attitudes by Culture